Age 14

 Age 14-18

-Nobody takes a 14-year-old seriously on a call, so I sold online before e-commerce was a thing.
+Nobody takes a 14-year-old seriously on a call, so I taught myself how to code and sold online before e-commerce was a thing.

 2011

-Skipped high school, scored well on the SAT, and learned by reading Wikipedia.
+Skipped high school, scored well on the SAT, and learned via Khan Academy.

 2013